 IRS or State Refund Check by US Postal Mail

-If you do not have a bank account or for any other reason you wish to receive a tax return refund check from the IRS or State tax agency mailed to you by U.S. Postal Mail, select this option during checkout from the eFile.com tax app.
-Once your tax return has been accepted by the IRS and/or State, a paper check will be sent to you through the U.S. Postal Service.
+If you do not have a bank account or you otherwise wish to receive a tax return refund check from the IRS or state tax agency mailed to you by U.S. Postal Mail, select this option during checkout from the eFile.com tax app.
+Once your tax return has been accepted by the IRS and/or state, a paper check will be sent to you through the U.S. Postal Service.
 It generally takes at least twice as long as direct deposit to receive your refund through the mail.

-If you are a U.S. Citizen or Resident and you are expecting a refund check, you might need to register with the State Department's Office of American Citizens Services and provide them with your most recent contact information (local address, phone number, email address, etc.) and contact then as often as possible when your information changes.
+If you are a U.S. Citizen or Resident and you are expecting a refund check, you might need to register with the State Department's Office of American Citizens Services and provide them with your most recent contact information (local address, phone number, email address, etc.).
+Contact them as often as possible when your information changes.
 This will help them reach you about the status of your delivered check in case the check does not list your correct mailing address.